-- 780 CMR the Massachusetts State Building Code - Wetlands Protection Regulations, Department of Environmental Protection (DEP) (currently 310 CMR 10.00); - Inland Wetlands Restriction, DEP (currently 310 CMR 13.00); - Minimum Requirements for the Subsurface Disposal of Sanitary Sewage, DEP (currently 310 CMR 15, Title 5);
+- 780 CMR the Massachusetts State Building Code; - Wetlands Protection Regulations, Department of Environmental Protection (DEP) (Currently 310 CMR 10.00); - Inland Wetlands Restriction, DEP (currently 310 CMR 13.00); - Minimum Requirements for the Subsurface Disposal of Sanitary Sewage, DEP (Currently 310 CMR 15, Title 5);

-5.D.17.
-Uses
+8.1.17.
+Permitted uses:

-All uses normally allowed in the underlying zone(s), provided that they comply with this Floodplain Overlay District bylaw, the Massachusetts State Building Code and the requirements of the NFIP, shall be permitted.
+All uses normally allowed in the underlying zone(s), provided that comply with this bylaw, the Massachusetts State Building Code and the requirements of the NFIP, shall be permitted if the requirements of this bylaw are met.

-5.D.18.
-Variances to building code floodplain data
+8.1.18.
+Variances to building code floodplain data: